Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### – launch and start production instances.

-- [ ] Create an lAM user, which is not allowed to terminate instances by leveraging production EC2 termination protection.
+- [ ] Create an IAM user, which is not allowed to terminate instances by leveraging production EC2 termination protection.
-- [x] Leverage resource based tagging along with an lAM user, which can prevent specific users from terminating production EC2 resources.
+- [x] Leverage resource based tagging along with an IAM user, which can prevent specific users from terminating production EC2 resources.
 - [ ] Leverage EC2 termination protection and multi-factor authentication, which together require users to authenticate before terminating EC2 instances
-- [ ] Create an lAM user and apply an lAM role which prevents users from terminating production EC2 instances.
+- [ ] Create an IAM user and apply an IAM role which prevents users from terminating production EC2 instances.

 ### Which statement best describes how this database will function if there is a database failure?